 7. How many stages are there in HIV infection?

 Explanation: There are three stages of HIV infection those are, a) acute HIV infection, b) clinical latency, and c) acquired immunodeficiency syndrome (AIDS).
 People living with HIV may progress through these stages at different rates, depending on a variety of factors including their genetic makeup.

 8. What is the symbol of HIV-positive people?

 a) Blue ribbon

 b) Yellow ribbon

 d) Red ribbon

-Explanation: The red ribbon is a symbol is the symbol for solidarity with HIV-positive people and for those who are living with AIDS.
-HIV and Aids has had a great impact on society as an illness and as a source of discrimination.
+Explanation: The red ribbon is the symbol for solidarity with HIV-positive people and for those who are living with AIDS.
+HIV and Aids have a great impact on society as an illness and as a source of discrimination.